biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 ## scriptPCoA.py ##
 This script allows one to plot a PCoA of an abundance table.
 In the plot each sample is one marker.
 The marker shape and color is determined by a metadata (of your choice).
 The distances between each sample is determined by a specific beta-diversity distance metric.
 By default Bray-curtis distance is used.
 This can be changed as needed.
 You will notice for every call you must give it the sample id (-i) and the last metadata which should be the row before your first data (-l).
 This helps the scripts understand what is a data measurement and what is a metadata.

+*Note this tutorial assumes you are in the breadcrumbs directory*

 A. How do I make a PCoA of an abundance table, painting (coloring) it by a specific metadata?

 > python scripts/scriptPcoa.py -i TID -l STSite -p STSite demo_input/Test.pcl